 - Serve the zucchini right away.
 The longer it sits after it cooks, the softer it will get because the residual heat will continue to steam the zucchini.

 What to Serve with Lemon Pepper Zucchini

 I originally made this zucchini as a side dish for my Spanish Chickpeas and Rice.
 The pair together make a really well-rounded vegan meal.
-This lemon pepper zucchini would also be great with Garlic Marinated Chicken, Garlic Butter Shrimp, Pesto Shrimp Pasta, One Pot Lemon Artichoke Chicken and Rice, or Lemony Artichoke and Quinoa Salad, or Lemon Garlic Shrimp and Rice.
+This lemon pepper zucchini would also be great with Garlic Marinated Chicken, Garlic Butter Shrimp, Pesto Shrimp Pasta, One Pot Lemon Artichoke Chicken and Rice, Lemony Artichoke and Quinoa Salad, or Lemon Garlic Shrimp and Rice.

 Lemon Pepper Zucchini